cuongdcdev/web4nsocial/README.md

-NSocial - Decentralize social platform  completely on-chain on NEAR Protocol
+Web4Social - Decentralize social network platform on NEAR Protocol - 100% on-chain
 ==================

-Why NSocial?
+Why Web4Social?
 ===========
 - Decentralize, share what you wants without got restricted
-- Run fully on-chain of powerful blockchain NEAR Protocol
+- Using Web4 techonogy, 100% on-chain of powerful blockchain NEAR Protocol
 - Share your thought and get tipped with Near
 - Your data is stored on-chain NEAR , Media files are stored on IPFS!, no one can take your files down!

 Features
 ===========
-- Run completely on-chain on powerful NEAR blockchain
+- Run 100% on-chain on powerful NEAR blockchain using Web4 techonogy
 - Homepage: browse feed
 - Create post: Photo / Text / Media post, your files will be stored on IPFS - no one can take your files down
 - Favorite: Save your favorite posts!